 Employer-sponsored retirement plans, such as 401(k)s, 403(b)s and 457(b)s are not eligible for tax-free QCD.
 A normal or tax-free QCD distribution to satisfy the IRA RMD requirement in a given tax year cannot count toward satisfying the RMD requirement for employer-sponsored requirement plans.

 However, an employer-sponsored plan account owner may consider a direct transfer rollover to an IRA Rollover account that would then be eligible for tax-free QCDs.
 RMD calculations for tax-deferred IRAs and employer-sponsored retirement plans for the current tax year will be based upon the fair market value of the account at the close of business on December 31 of the prior year, factored by your age and life expectancy.
 Therefore, before implementing a rollover strategy the time and suitability should be taken into consideration.

 Seniors age 70 ½ or older may make tax-free charitable donations and exclude up to $100,000 from gross income per tax year by making tax-free QCD’s directly from an IRA.
 There is no carry-over from year to year.
 Your spouse may also make a tax-free charitable donation and exclude up to $100,000 from gross income per tax year for a combined total of $200,000.

-Tax-free QCDs may be an effective strategy to fulfill your philanthropic goals and make a lasting charitable impact in your community.
-Before implementing any strategy, please consult your professional tax accountant, estate planning attorney and/or investment adviser.
+Whether you donate to our end-of-year Caring Hearts campaign or another worthwhile cause, tax-free QCDs may be a great way to fulfill your philanthropic goals and make a lasting charitable impact in your community.
+Always consult your professional tax accountant, estate planning attorney and/or investment advisor before implementing any strategy.